 When the soap is cooled, use either a funnel or a measuring cup with a pouring spout to pour the soap into a container.

-Additional Recipe Notes for Homemade Facial Cleanser
+Additional Recipe Notes for Homemade Face Wash

-Cost Breakdown for Homemade Facial Cleanser
+Cost Breakdown for Homemade Face Wash

-The goats milk soap used in this recipe costs $4.95 per bar, but you can save money right off the top by buying bulk scraps of soap.
+The goats milk soap used in this recipe costs $4.95 per bar.
+But you can save money right off the top by buying bulk scraps of soap.
 These are the aesthetically “deficient” end pieces of big batches of soap that aren’t pretty enough to be sold as bars, but they still wash and lather just as well!
 One pound of soap scraps costs $8, making each 1/4 cup of shavings just 30¢.
 You can also make your own bars of soap with these scraps!

 Isn’t that an incredible savings over the typical store-bought soap?!
 Amazing!